grindSunday/NFLTeamStadiums/README.md

 # NFLTeamStadiums
-A simple python class that scrapes Wikipedia for NFL stadium data and provides methods for easy access.
-By default, this class will try to utilize cached data and will only scrape from wikipedia if there is no cached data.
+A simple python class that provides easy access to NFL stadium data.

+This class utilizes the Wikipedia API to retrieve NFL stadium data and provides methods for easy access to the same.
+By default, it will try to utilize cached data and will only retrieve from Wikipedia if there is no cached data.

 For example:
-First Run - No cache available, will scrape Wikipedia data and build cache Second Run - Will utilize cache (no connection to Wikipedia is necessary)
+First Run - No cache available, will retrieve stadium data from Wikipedia and build the cache Second Run - Will utilize cache (no connection to Wikipedia is necessary)

-Stadium data is fairly static, but to update the cache, see the documentation below.
+Stadium data is fairly static and does not need updating frequently, but to update the cache, see the documentation below.

 ## Pre-requisites
 - [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/): `pip install beautifulsoup4`